 In other words, don’t look your age as you go applying for jobs.
 Try to look vibrant, youthful, and energetic.
 It doesn’t take much, just some trendy clothes, hip new glasses, and stylish haircut, or a fashionable bag.
 And speaking of fresh new looks, try to minimize the dates on your resume and other paperwork.
 Don’t encourage people to do the math and figure out your age; just let them see your skills and talents.

 Use your network

 One of the benefits of being an older jobseeker means that you’ve had more time to get to know people, so you have a pretty established network.
 Now’s the time to use it.
 Figure out who you know inside the companies you want to work for.
 Take them out to lunch, let them know what you’re looking for, and ask how they can help.
 Ask if they can hook you up with a mentor, so you have someone to point you in the right direction.
 And remember to return the favor after they’ve helped you out.

 Think about moving toward an industry that’s projected to grow in the next decade.
 Home health aides, computer software engineers, medical assistants, and self-enrichment education teachers are some of the fastest-growing jobs for workers over 50.

-SSI Staffing can help you find a rewarding career.
+SSi People Staffing can help you find a rewarding career.
 For help finding a challenging job for you, contact our team today.